 Obviously, a Day corresponds to a complete turn of the Earth: 360 degrees.
 So, in the chart above I’ve also included the number of degrees, and the portion of the day in minutes which each musical harmonic represents.

-In this way, we can find three, 3rd-harmonics going from G to D to A. I call these the “Geometric frequencies” because they’re all based on our rotating Earth.
+In this way, we can find three or 4 “geo-harmonic”, 3rd-harmonics in the left-hand column: G, D, A, E. I call these the “Geometric frequencies” because they’re all directly based on our rotating Earth.

 - The 5th harmonic of G is B (do-re-mi)